donesday/donesday/README.md

 ## Remote participation

 Yes you can participate remotely if your task(s) requires being elsewhere.
-But it's not as fun.
-For remote participation, you just need to be mentally with the rest of us at all times.
+But it's not nearly as much fun.

 ## Donesong
 Donesday has an official song.
 [Here it is](https://soundcloud.com/george-strakhov/donesong).